NH Beauty

 There are 3 large blocks and 4 smaller blocks.
 The larger blocks measure 12”x12” and the 4 smaller measure 6”x6”.
 We’ll be making as many of each as time allows.

 *Contrasting fabric means any 2 fabrics that create a very “crisp” line between them when placed next to each other.
 Please, avoid directional prints, large prints, or 2 prints that share a common color.
-Designate which of your fabrics is “dark” and which “light’.

 Think about using some of your scraps for this project and use as many different colors for the arcs, L shape and Pie shape as you'd like.
 We’ll be doing most of the cutting in class so bring at least 24” of each of your “L”, “Pie” and "Arc" fabrics and at least 10” of your “ray” fabric.
 There will be LOTS of fabric left over.

 All fabric is cut cross grain or Width of Fabric (WOF).
-Measurements assume 40" of useable fabric.
+Measurements assume 42" of useable fabric.